brunocodutra/metal/doc/manual.md

 \snippet tutorial/literal.cpp teaser_2
 }

-chances are you realized the hard way that the reason why such an operator is not overloaded by default is because there's simply no way of overloading such an operator!
+chances are you realized the hard way that there is simply no way of overloading such an operator!

 All is not lost however if you can live with the subscript operator taking an object of type `std::integral_constant`, or in Metal's parlance [Number],